 ‘South Asian‘ is used in the UK mainly in the media to mean Pakistani, Indian or Bangladeshi.
 It’s not much used in everyday speech.
 ‘South Asian’ is also UK police identification category IC4.

-Not long ago, Pakistan was India; and some people still think of ‘India’ – lazily or nostalgically – as the name of the region.
-Consequently, the most likely scenario for causing offence is inadvertently calling someone who happens to be of Pakistani origin ‘Indian’.
+Not long ago, Pakistan was India; and some people lazily or nostalgically still think of ‘India’as the name of the region.
+Consequently, the most likely way to cause offence is to inadvertently call someone who happens to be of Pakistani origin Indian.

 It’s different in the USA, where ‘Asian‘ mainly refers to Americans of Chinese or Japanese ethnic origin.
 More broadly, ‘Asian American’ means having ethnic origins in the geographic regions of East Asia, Southeast Asia, or South Asia.